Orange County Transportation Authority: Commuter rail

 The Orange County Commuter was subsequently transferred to Metrolink, becoming the Orange County Line.
 With the Metrolink takeover in 1994, the southern terminus moved to and five infill stations were added: and in 1995, and in 2002, and in 2007.
 Starting in 2005, OCTA has funded greatly expanded service on the Orange County Line, with trains now running twenty hours daily, seven days a week, as often as every 30 minutes.
 Additional platforms were added at the Fullerton and Laguna Niguel/Mission Viejo stations to accommodate the additional trains.

 Metrolink's Inland Empire–Orange County Line began operations in October 1995 between Riverside and Irvine; it was the first suburb-to-suburb commuter rail in the U.S. at the time.
 The line was later extended and now operates between San Bernardino and Oceanside.

 Metrolink also added a third line through Orange County on May 6, 2002, the 91 Line, later renamed the 91/Perris Valley Line.
 The service initially operated between Los Angeles Union Station and Riverside–Downtown station via Buena Park, Fullerton, and Corona, roughly paralleling part of the route of the namesake California State Route 91.
 Limited weekend service began in July 2014.
 On June 6, 2016, service was extended beyond Riverside to Moreno Valley and Perris–South station in Perris.

 OC Streetcar

 Starting in 2015, OCTA was collaborating with the cities of Santa Ana and Garden Grove to build the OC Streetcar, a 4.15 mile, 12-station light rail line along Santa Ana Boulevard and 4th Street in the two cities, using portions of the West Santa Ana Branch of the old Pacific Electric right-of-way.
 The western terminus of the route follows the Pacific Electric right-of-way near the intersection of Harbor Boulevard and Westminster Avenue in Garden Grove, then along street running track on Santa Ana Boulevard into Downtown Santa Ana, where it would reach the Santa Ana Regional Transportation Center at its eastern terminus.
 In February 2016, $125 million towards the project was included in the proposed United States federal budget for the 2016-17 fiscal year.
-OCTA began construction in 2018 and plans to open the project in 2026.
+OCTA began construction in 2018 and is projecting to open the project in 2026.